The Never Story

 The Never Story is the debut studio album by American rapper JID.
 It was released on March 10, 2017, by Dreamville Records, Spillage Village and Interscope Records.
 The Never Story was supported by four official singles; "Never", "D/vision", "Hereditary", and "EdEddnEddy".
-The album received generally positive reviews from critics and debuted at number 197 on the US Billboard 200.
+The album received positive reviews from critics and debuted at number 197 on the US Billboard 200.
 J.I.D's lyrics details a narrative on his upbringing in East Atlanta.

 Background

 On February 24, the first single "Never" was released.
 On March 6, the second single, "D/vision" was released, and the tracklist for the album was revealed.
 The album features guest appearances from EarthGang, 6lack, and Mereba, with production coming from J. Cole, Hollywood JB, Frank Dukes, Childish Major, Christo, Sean McVerry, Latrell James, OZ the Additive, Tha Officialz, SMKA, and The Imaginary Kids.

 Singles and promotion

 On February 20, 2017, the same day of announcing the signing to Dreamville, the music video of the album's first single "Never" was released.
 On March 6, after revealing the tracklist, he also released "D/vision" as the second single, with the music video released on August 17.
 On September 27, the music video for "Hereditary" was released as the third single.
 On February 7, 2018, the album's fourth single, "EdEddnEddy", accompanied by an animated music video was released.
 J.I.D also toured the album on his "Never Had Shit" tour with EarthGang, Chaz French, and Lute.